chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/detect-log4shell-demo.md

 All Chainguard Enforce policies are stored in YAML files like this one.
 This example has three particularly important objects:

 * `images`: this defines what images the policy applies to.
 In this example, the value is a `glob` key with a value of `"ghcr.io/chainguard-dev/log4shell-demo/*"`.
 This means that the policy will apply to any images that originate from the `ghcr.io/chainguard-dev/log4shell-demo/` URL, including the sample application running on your cluster (`ghcr.io/chainguard-dev/log4shell-demo/app:v0.1.0`).
 * `authorities`: this specifies what authorities the policy will allow to validate signatures and attestations.
 If at least one authority is satisfied and a signature or attestation is validated, that part of the policy is satisfied.
-In this case the relevant value is `keyless`, meaning this policy will check the image for any valid signature in the public instance of sigstore located at `https://fulcio.sigstore.dev`.
+In this case the relevant value is `keyless`, meaning this policy will check the image for any valid signature in the public instance of Sigstore located at `https://fulcio.sigstore.dev`.
 Note that anyone can add signatures to the public instance, so it is recommended to limit the scope of valid signatures using the fields `issuerRegExp` and `subjectRegExp`.
 * `attestations`: this array within the `authorities` section is where you can configure specific conditions that must be met in order for the policy to be satisfied.
 In short, this example's `attestations` array requires that any `images` that fall under the policy must have either a [CycloneDX](https://cyclonedx.org/) or an [SPDX](https://spdx.dev/) SBOM in order to satisfy the policy.
 Additionally, if an image's SBOM indicates that the package contains certain versions of Apache Log4j (specifically, versions `"2.0-beta9",` through `"2.15.0"`), then it will result in the policy failing.

 Note that this `attestations` array requires that images must have either a CycloneDX *or* SPDX SBOM attached.
 Every attestation listed within the same `attestations` array is treated as a logical `OR`.
 If you want images to satisfy multiple attestations – in other words, combining them with `AND` logic – you would need to create multiple policies.
 Each policy must then be satisfied individually.